Floyd Bennett Field: Transportation

-Road access

-Highway access to Bennett Field is provided by the Belt Parkway, which runs along the south shore of Brooklyn and Queens.
+Highway access to Floyd Bennett Field is provided by the Belt Parkway, which runs along the south shore of Brooklyn and Queens.
 The Belt Parkway connects to the airport via its Flatbush Avenue exit in Marine Park, Brooklyn.
 To the south, Flatbush Avenue connects to Jacob Riis Park, another part of the Jamaica Bay unit, via the Marine Parkway Bridge.

+Cyclist and pedestrians connections to Floyd Bennett Field are primarily provided through the Jamaica Bay Greenway and the Brooklyn Waterfront Greenway.